javaojo/Pinterest_Data_Pipeline/README.md

 ## Batch processing data using Apache Spark on Databricks

-In order to batch process the data on Databricks, it's necessary to mount the S3 bucket on the platform.
+To batch process the data on Databricks, it's necessary to mount the S3 bucket on the platform.
 The file [mount_s3_and_get_data.ipynb](databricks_notebooks/mount_s3_and_get_data.ipynb) is a notebook that was run on the Databricks platform.
 The steps carried out in the notebook are:

 1. Import necessary libraries
-2. List tables in Databricks filestore in order to obtain AWS credentials file name
+2. List tables in Databricks filestore to obtain AWS credentials file name
 3. Read the credentials .csv into a Spark dataframe
 4. Generate credential variables from Spark dataframe
 5. Mount the S3 bucket containing the messages from the Kafka topics